itmoth/hoffman2-notes/README.md

 $ chmod 600 /home/USERNAME/.ssh/config
 ```

 You can now start customizing your ssh by editing this config file.
 I used nano to edit the file.
+If this is your first time using nano, Ctrl-O, or 'write-out', saves the file, and Ctrl-X is used to exit.

 ```
 $ nano /home/USERNAME/.ssh/config
 ```

 Copy and paste the following text into the file.
-These customizations  will make logging in easier, prevent connection dropping, and allow X11 forwarding, which allows you to use software like GaussView.
+These customizations  will make logging in easier, prevent connection dropping, and allow X11 forwarding (which allows you to use software like GaussView on the cluster).

 ```
 Host hoffman2